Overview

 Data

-The Bureau of Substance Addiction Services (BSAS) dashboard reports on substance misuse outcomes, harm reduction services, and BSAS program enrollments – providing a comprehensive view of substance misuse across the state.
+The Bureau of Substance Addiction Services (BSAS) dashboard reports on substance use outcomes, harm reduction services, and BSAS program enrollments – providing a comprehensive overview of substance use related consequences and service utilization across the state.
 The dashboard has two parts – the Community Profile and BSAS enrollments page.

 The Community Profile provides specific city, town, and county-level snapshots of substance-related deaths, emergency events, and services, while the BSAS Enrollments page reports on individuals who received services for substance use disorders, broken out by geography, fiscal years, and demographic characteristics.